Why You Need to Maintain Your Muscle Mass

 See the next table below to get an idea of how much protein is in some regular foods.
 You will see it’s pretty easy to get enough protein if you’re eating a healthy balanced diet.
 Other foods like grains and vegetables have small amounts of protein in them too, so if you’re eating a variety of healthy foods every day, you should be covered.

-Check out this week’s recipe full of beans, a vegetarian source of protein, to help build and maintain those muscles!
+Check out this week’s recipe full of chickpeas, a vegetarian source of protein, to help build and maintain those muscles!

 Ingredients